leosakharov/hidden-stories/hidden-stories-app/README.md

 ## Deployment to GitHub Pages

 This application is configured to be deployed to GitHub Pages.
-Follow these steps to deploy it:
+There are two ways to deploy it:

+### Method 1: Using gh-pages package (deploys to gh-pages branch)

 1. Make sure you have the gh-pages package installed:
    ```